gcfrxbots/rxbot/README.md

 ## FAQ/Troubleshooting

 If you wish, you can join the [Rxbots Discord](https://discord.gg/8FRQBJy) for help with the bot.
-Use the **#bot-support** channel to ask questions, report bugs, or suggest new features.
+Use the **#dev-chat** channel to ask questions, report bugs, or suggest new features.

 **Q:** My bot crashes on startup!
-**A:** Your dependencies aren't working.
-Open command prompt as administrator, and manually type in each line from **requirements.txt**.
-If it says pip is not recognized as a command, reinstall Python 2.7.9.
-If it says something else, report it to us as a bug.
+**A:** Reinstall Python 3.7.0.
+If that doesn't work, please contact us in the Discord.

 **Q:** The bot outputs this error when a song starts: `prefetch stream error: unimplemented query (264) in control`
 **A:** This error is 100% harmless, and can safely be ignored.
 It seems to just be an output error within VLC, nothing we can fix.

 **Q:** The bot outputs a *bunch* of `main libvlc error`s when a song is requested, but still seems to work.
 **A:** Try re-installing VLC, that seems to fix it.
-These errors also seem to be completely harmless, as we've yet to encounter any actual problems with them, but better safe than sorry.
+These errors *also* seem to be completely harmless, as we've yet to encounter any actual problems with them, but better safe than sorry.

 **Q:** Hotkeys don't work while I'm in certain programs!
-**A:** Run the bot as administrator.

-**Q:** There's a `regex` error when I try to request youtube songs.
-**A:** This was an issue with Pytube, a library the bot uses to decipher youtube stuff.
-Open command prompt and type `python.exe -m pip uninstall pytube` to uninstall it, then run the bot which will automatically download the newest version of it.
+**A:** This is usually because the program is being run as admin, not much we can do there.
+If you want to try running the bot as admin, you must first edit **RUN.bat** and replace `Run.py` with the full file directory, [like this.](https://i.imgur.com/kcu4Grv.png) Then, right click **Run.bat** and select "Run as Administrator".

 **Q:** Is this bot purely for song requests?
 **A:** At the moment, yes.
 We do plan to add normal commands later on though, so stay tuned!